sfu-cmpt340/Stone-See/README.md

-# SFU CMPT 340 Project Template -- Replace with project title
+# SFU CMPT 340 Kidney Net
 This repository is a template for your CMPT 340 course project.
 Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.